 The Company closely monitors regulatory developments, arising from the European Union or overseas, that could impact its business.
+Following the UK's decision to leave the European Union, the Company considers the impact at this time to be minimal.
 It places a high emphasis on regulatory compliance in all jurisdictions in which it operates, and seeks to promote active and co-operative relationships with its lead regulators.